 Djibouti: Rugged, beautiful hugging the Indian ocean

-The Republic of Djibouti is located in the Horn of Africa and bordered by Somali to the south, Ethiopia to the southwest, Eritrea to the north, and the Red Sea and the Gulf of Aden to the east, Djibouti is a multi-ethnic nation with a population of 921,804 inhabitants.
-The country is named for its capital — Djibouti.
+The Republic of Djibouti is located in the Horn of Africa and bordered by Somali to the south, Ethiopia to the southwest, Eritrea to the north, and the Red Sea and the Gulf of Aden to the east, Djibouti is a multi-ethnic nation with a population of 1.2 million people.
+The country's capital is Djibouti City, bearing 475,322 citizens.

 The nation is strategically located near some of the world's busiest shipping lanes, controlling access to the Red Sea and Indian Ocean.
 It serves as a key re-fuelling and transshipment center, and is the principal maritime port for imports from and exports to neighboring Ethiopia.
 A burgeoning commercial hub, the nation is the site of various foreign military bases.
 The Intergovernmental Authority on Development (IGAD) regional body also has its headquarters in Djibouti City.

 Djibouti is a unitary presidential republic, with executive power resting in the presidency, which is by turn dominant over the cabinet, and legislative power.
 President Ismaïl Omar Guelleh, is the prominent figure in Djiboutian politics, the head of state and commander-in-chief.
 Guelleh exercises executive power assisted by his appointed prime minister, Abdoulkader Kamil Moh- amed.
 The Council of Ministers (cabinet) is responsible to and presided over by the president.
 The

 judicial system is comprised of courts of first instance, a High Court of Appeal, and a Supreme Court.
 The legal system is a blend of French civil law and customary law (Xeer) of the Somali and Afar peoples.